Drainage Strategy Reports

 pervious pavements or rainwater harvesting systems)

 • sites of any SUDS site control measures (ponds,

-It is anticipated that the completed preliminary drainage layout would then feed back into the overall site layout so that it could be amended accordingly.
+It is anticipated that the drainage layout would then feed back into the overall site layout so that it could be amended accordingly.

 Further details of the foul and surface water drainage arrangements are discussed in the following sections.

 The first stage of the assessment of the options for the foul drainage of a site would be to determine the position of the existing public sewers in the

 area and estimate the foul flow from the proposed development.
 The developer services section of the water company would then be consulted to identify a

 It may be that a sewer requisition under section 98 (of the WIA, 1991) would be required to allow the off-site foul